Recreation

 Water Recreation

-In contrast to the comparison cities, Colorado Springs has the smallest amount of urban creek/ river water access that is measured by the year-over-year average of cubic feet per second of a primary waterway.
+In contrast to the comparison cities, Colorado Springs has the smallest amount of urban creek/ river water access, as measured by the year-over-year average of cubic feet per second of a primary waterway.
 Public lakes and ponds also provide access to recreational water, but a reliable data set could not be found for comparison.
-Fountain Creek, the central waterway in Colorado Springs needs special attention and investment to ensure the best use of this limited resource.
+The annual flow of Fountain Creek, the central waterway in Colorado Springs, has doubled since 2022.
+However, special attention and investment is still needed to ensure the best use of this limited resource.

 10 snoflo.org